4 Tips for SEO

 SEO Rule 2: Optimize loading times

 People don’t like to wait, search engines don’t either.
 Almost every user expects a fast loading page and is disappointed if this expectation is not fulfilled.
 And here, too, Google looks similar: Why waste valuable resources on slow pages?
-According to Hamburg SEO, a slow website risks the success of your SEO work.
+A slow website risks the success of your SEO work.
 Essentially, one should have the following points on the screen:

 - Reducing HTTP Requests